Nexus Letters all 50 States!

 It spends too much time promoting the provider instead of analyzing the case.

-Some letters devote several pages to the provider’s background, awards, résumé, publications, or personal accomplishments, while giving little attention to the veteran’s actual medical evidence.
-Credentials matter, but they should not replace a clear medical analysis.
+Some nexus letters dedicate several pages to the provider’s background, awards, résumé, publications, or personal accomplishments, while giving little attention to the veteran’s actual medical evidence.
+While credentials are important, they should not overshadow a clear medical opinion in the context of VA claims.

 It does not list the records reviewed.